What It Is

 Why the FCA Cares

 The FCA's authorisation function is the gateway to the UK's financial services market.
 The regulator has a statutory obligation under section 1B FSMA to advance its operational objectives — consumer protection, market integrity, and competition — and the authorisation process is the first opportunity to assess whether a firm is likely to support or undermine these objectives.
+Section 55B FSMA provides that the FCA "must ensure that [the applicant] will satisfy, and continue to satisfy" the Threshold Conditions.

 Who It Affects